lcheng6/s3s3copy/README.md

 s3s3copy
 ==========

 A utility for copying content from one S3 bucket to another.
-The delta between this program and the s3s3mirror program is to remove all logic conditions in s3s3mirror to ensure all orgin files will overwrite destination files.
+The difference between s3s3copy and original s3s3mirror is that s3s3copy will absolutely overwrite destination files.

 An object will be copied regardless of conditions.